VGFXOpenGL

 • Dynamic speed control

-• Special case where the eye position is inside a shadow volume is handled properly by using
+the eye position is inside a shadow volume

 • Shadow volumes are treated like normal objects and therefore rendered very fast